- What is Google Drive backup?

 Proactive security: Ransomware detection for data being backed up, secure cloud backup on AWS with 99.99% uptime guarantee, 256 bit AES encryption to guarantee data privacy and confidentiality, FERPA, HIPAA, and PCI compliant

-Comprehensive admin controls: Real-time dashboard with insights into backup and restore health status, ransomware threats, and activity logs; configure backup settings at domain-level, user-level, and organizational unit level; end-user self service; automatically exclude suspended and deleted user from billing
+Comprehensive admin controls: Real-time dashboard with insights into backup and restore health status, ransomware threats, and activity logs; configure backup settings at a domain-level, user-level, and organizational unit level; end-user self service; automatically exclude suspended and deleted user from billing

 II.
 Google Drive backup for individual users